Summer at the Environmental Law Center

 Instructor:

-Solomon Blatt Professor, Joseph F. Rice School of Law, University of South Carolina
+- Josh Eagle, Solomon Blatt Professor, Joseph F. Rice School of Law, University of South Carolina

 Three Essentials of the Electric Grid

-(three 1-credit modules)
+(Three 1-credit modules)

 Module A: